 With businesses across sectors increasingly turning to software-defined networking (SDN) to boost network performance and efficiencies, decision-makers must understand what the transition requires.
 Moreover, there are key questions that need to be explored upfront with potential SDN vendors and service providers.
-Without doubt, adopting SDN has major benefits, chief among them being vastly improved scalability, increased control, and agility.
-Today, SDN can provide flexibility that can accommodate dynamic network environments that are ever-changing and complex.
+Without doubt, starting your SDN journey has major benefits, chief among them being vastly improved scalability, increased control, and agility.
+Today, SDN can provide the flexibility that can accommodate dynamic network environments that are ever-changing and complex.

 So how does it work?